Miso Soup (Vegan)

 • 1 cup Dried Shiitake mushrooms (Can be substituted with fresh mushrooms)

-• 3 tablespoons Miso paste
+• 3 tbsp Miso paste

 • 3 Sheets of Nori

-• 1 teaspoon Fresh ginger - grated
+• 1 tsp Fresh ginger - grated

-• 1 teaspoon Fresh garlic - grated
+• 1 tsp Fresh garlic - grated

 • 1 cup Cabbage - finely chopped